Lowering the Base of Class E Airspace on the East Coast

 • Hi, Was the webinar on the 27th recorded?
 Kind regards Peter

-PeterEvans asked about 3 years ago
+PeterEvans asked almost 4 years ago

 Hi Peter, the webinar was recorded for internal purposes only to assist in notetaking.
 The PowerPoint presentation can be found on the Enage page under "documents".